The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Joseph Beuys (F. & S. II.242) (signed) is estimated to be worth between £11,500 and £17,000.
-This screenprint has shown consistent value growth and has an auction history of five sales since its entry to the market in May 1999.
-Over the past 12 months, the average selling price was £11,749, with the hammer price ranging from £11,749 in October 2024 to £18,000 in September 2023.
-The annual average growth rate of this work is currently -5%.
-The edition size of this artwork is limited to 150.
+The value of Andy Warhol’s Joseph Beuys (F. & S. II.242) is estimated to be worth between £11,000 and £17,000 (signed).
+This screenprint has shown consistent value growth, with an auction history of five total sales since its entry to the market in May 1999.
+Over the past 12 months, the hammer price has ranged from £11,749 in October 2024 to £17,800 in September 2023.
+The average annual growth rate of this artwork is -6%.
+This work is part of a limited edition of 150.

 Meaning & Analysis